Ján Novák (footballer): Club career

 Novák became the 2007–08 Corgoň Liga top goalscorer, scoring 17 goals in 23 matches.
 In 2 consecutive games he scored 8 times.
 He scored three times against A.S.
 Roma in the 2009–10 UEFA Europa League play-off round whereby he showed great performance, evoking interest in Fulham.
-Novák had a trial at Birmingham City in December 2009 for 5 days with a view to completing a £2m move.
-However Birmingham City manager decided against signing Novák stating that he wanted to sign players that he knew in fear of wasting the club's transfer budget.
+Novák had a trial at Birmingham City in December 2009 with a view to completing a £2.7m move.
+However Birmingham City manager Alex McLeish decided against signing him and Novák returned to Košice.
 He was injured at pre-season training camp in July 2010.
 He had to undergo surgery of the cruciate ligament and meniscus in August 2010.
 Nevertheless, he signed a half-year loan for the Ligue 2 team Tours in December 2010.
 His convalescence was not successful and he did not play any match for Tours.
 He played his first match after injury against Spartak Trnava on 24 July 2011.
 In the first half of the 2011–12 season his form was behind his performances before the injury.
 In January 2012, he signed a two-year contract for Žilina.